Thanks for emailing that article!

 Ophthalmology Innovation Summit (OIS)

 The Ophthalmology Innovation Summit unites key players and industry leaders in the development of ophthalmic products, drugs and devices.
 The mission of OIS is to bring new technologies to market by facilitating information transfer and strategic partnerships.
-Two conferences are held annually, in conjunction with the AAO and ASCRS annual meetings.
+Three conferences are held annually, in conjunction with the AAO, ASRS and ASCRS annual meetings.

 Prevent Blindness America